Vines Botanical Gardens

 Vines Botanical Gardens (25 acres) are botanical gardens located at 3500 Oak Grove Road, Loganville, Georgia, United States.
-They are open daily; no admission fee is charged.
+They are open daily and no admission fee is charged.

 The themed gardens include annuals, perennials, display garden, water garden, garden railroad, and a rose garden, as well as an arboretum, Swan Lake (3.5 acres), Koi pond, fountains and the Manor House.
 The property also contains a restaurant, and special events rooms.